os-cillation/easyfpga-sdk-java/wiki/cores/can.md

 void setAcceptanceMask(int acceptanceMask)
 ```

-The acceptance mask defines which bits of the acceptance code (or identifier) should be compared to the identifier of incoming frames.
-The bits that are set (1) in the mask are not used for filtering.
+The acceptance mask defines which bits of the acceptance code (or identifier) should be compared to the identifier of an incoming frame.
+The bits that are set (`1`) in the mask are not used for filtering.

-In basic mode, the filtering takes the eight most significant bits of the identifier into account.
-In extended mode, the entire 29-bit identifier can be used for filtering.
+In basic mode, only the eight most significant bits of the 11-bit identifier are compared for filtering.
+In extended mode, the entire 29-bit identifier is taken into account.

 ### Communication
 After constructing a frame, it can be transmitted using the